-8.2.4 Loose and Welded\ Nuts
+8.2.4 Loose and Welded Nuts

-8.2.4.1 Nuts shall be hexagonal in shape and not have parts that flex, move, or are not steel.
-Nuts shall be commercially available and shall not be mechanically altered or modified in any way but may be painted.
+- 8.2.4.1 Nuts shall be hexagonal in shape and not have parts that flex, move, or are not steel.
+Nuts shall be commercially available and shall not be mechanically altered or modified in any way but may be painted. - 8.2.4.2 Nuts shall have internal threads that extend for the full circumference and height.
+The threads of a nut shall match the bolt or externally threaded member so that installation and removal require relative rotation.